AttackOnJasper/University-notes/notes/aws/aws.md

 	* After TTL expires, DNS resolvers would make queries for changes
 	* If there are changes, it takes 60s for name servers to save the changes.
 The changes would propagate simultaneously globally

-# CloudFront
+# CloudFront (It's like a Supermarket)
 * Content Delivery Network (CDN) that allows users to cache content at "edge locations" (Points of Presence) located all around the world.
 	* By replication of the data to edge locations at the first time when the user near that edge location accesses the data
+	* There is a TTL assigned to the cache (customizable)
 	* Creates an alias in Route 53 which points to the edge locations instead of the origin server

+## Origin
+* Origin of all files that CDN would distribute
+* e.g. S3, EC2, ELB, Route53

+## Distribution
+* The name given to the CDN which consists of a collection of edge locations
+* 2 main types
+	* Web - typically for websites
+	* RTMP - Used for media streaming

-* Benefits
+## Benefits
 * Allows customers to access the contents more quickly
 * Provides additional security (AWS Shield - there is a free version)
 	* Protects against DDoS attacks by redirecting the attacks from source server to edge locations
 * Low latency and high transfer speeds

+# AWS Global Accelerator
+* A networking service that sends your user’s traffic through Amazon Web Service’s global network infrastructure
+* Improving your internet user performance by up to 60%

+# API Gateway
+* Authentication
+    * can perform some authentication, but still need Cognito
+* Creating API
+    * pass RESTful resources
+* Deploying API
+* Caching
+* Throttling
+* Swagger - open API specification
+* Invoking API - generate SDK